jmfurlott/react-styleguide/README.md

 react-styleguide
 ----------------
 A React component that takes in other components and organizes them into an easy to use styleguide.
-Please view the `demo` folder if you would like to see a working version.

 Installation
 ------------